Provmawn/dockerstuff/README.md

 # dockerstuff

-random list of development containers that may be useful eventually
+docker containers that start from an amzon linux 2 image